A guide to biomass heating for your home

 How much does a domestic biomass system cost?

+You may have got to this point and wondered something along the lines of “how much does a biomass boiler cost?”.
+If so, we have you covered.
 To work out the costs of a ground source heat pump, you need to break down all the costs involved, including:

 What are the initial costs of a biomass heating system?